Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 - **Marc** - In charge of `Role-based access control`
 - **Mika** - In charge `Admin and operations access`

-Plan how to implement each task, discuss before we start writing code.
-Agile web dev framework.
-Some sections are dependent on the ones before to be completed, so coordination between group members will be needed to be facilitated (hence team leader).
+As a group we will plan how to implement each task and comprehensively discuss the requirements before we start writing any code, speicifically following an Agile framework.
+As some sections are dependent on the ones before them to be completed, we will coordinate between group members on how these requirements will be facilitated and jump between tasks/features as necessary - particularly the team leader.

 > How will the group ensure accountability and track progress?

 We will ensure accountability and progress by doing weekly status reports in our team meetings where each member will give updates on what they’ve been working on in the last week as well as any recurring problems that they may need extra support on.
 Furthermore, by utilising GitHub’s version control we can track all changes with a comprehensive history of what changes were made, when they occurred and who implemented them.

 **UPDATE** Each week, team members will be accountable to doing `weekly status reports` in our team meetings.
 This is a space where each member can give updates on what they have been working on in the last week, as well as any problems encountered.